 Maquinna Provincial Marine Park

-M – Provincial Parks
+M – Vancouver Island Provincial Parks

 Marble River PP: This northern Vancouver Island 1,419-hectare park is approximately 15 km north of Port Alice.
 The area provides wilderness hiking, wildlife viewing opportunities, and fishing.